superfishal/readme-generator/README.md

 ### Installation Instructions:

-Download remote files from Github, ensure package.JSON files are present.
-You may need to npm init -> npm install inquirer.
+- Clone the repository from [Github](https://github.com/superfishal/readme-generator).
+- Open the integrated terminal in VSCode.
+- Type "npm install" in the CLI to get the node packages onto the local system.

 ### Usage Instructions:

-Type node index.js OR node index into the integrated CLI of readme-generator to run the program.
-Answer all the question prompts
+- Type "node index.js" OR "node index" into the integrated CLI of the readme-generator directory to run the program.
+- Answer all the question prompts to generate the README.md file.

 ### Contributor Guidelines: